Talk (Yes album): Recording

-After a period of research, Rabin and his engineer and mixer Michael Jay linked four Apple Macintosh computers to a single IBM machine, each running the digital audio workstation software Digital Performer developed by Mark of the Unicorn, and saved onto Dynatec hard drives.
-As they worked on the album, Rabin and Jay noted errors they encountered, or suggested new functions they needed to complete the recording process, to which the programmers would implement the desired changes and update the studio's software accordingly.
-Anderson said that such teething problems with the software was why Talk took so long to finish.
-Despite this setback, Rabin said that the ability to edit tracks digitally resulted in fewer takes from the band which kept the songs fresh.
+Following a phase of technical research, Rabin and sound engineer Michael Jay linked four Apple Macintosh computers together using a single IBM personal computer to act as a central file server.
+Each Macintosh ran the digital audio workstation software Digital Performer, developed by Mark of the Unicorn, with data split across external Dynatek hard drives.
+Because they were working with early digital audio workstation software, Rabin and Jay routinely encountered software bugs; they reported these errors and suggested missing functions directly to the software's programmers, who wrote custom code patches and updated the studio's software overnight.
+Anderson attributed the album's lengthy production timeline to these persistent digital teething problems.
+Conversely, Rabin noted that the ability to non-destructively edit tracks resulted in fewer required takes, keeping the band's performances fresh.

-Rabin clarified that the album features live instrumentation from the band throughout, as the idea of recording onto a computer had some people incorrectly assume that it was computerised music.
-He also noted that Squire became frustrated with the digital recording process and the problems it caused, but the bassist later said he preferred the sound of his bass from recording digitally over the digital tape he had used previously.
-He played his Rickenbacker bass, a Tobias four-string bass, a custom made Mouradian bass, and Rabin's Casio digital guitar fed through a synthesiser.
-An initial hard drive with 5.5 GB of memory soon became insufficient as an estimated 27 microphones were used to capture White's drums in real time, which led to the decision to dedicate more tracks for the drums in the final mix, rather than condensing them.
-Until that point, each song was roughly 350 MB in size.
-In its unedited form, the album took up over 34 GB of memory.
-Production halted briefly following the Northridge, California earthquake in January 1994 in order to protect the equipment from subsequent tremors.
-The album was mastered by Stephen Marcussen at Precision Mastering in Los Angeles.
+Rabin later clarified that the album relied entirely on live instrumentation, correcting a contemporary public misconception that recording into a computer implied the music was synthetic or computerised.
+He noted that Squire initially grew frustrated with the software errors inherent to the digital process, though the bassist ultimately admitted he preferred the high-fidelity punch of his bass via direct-disk recording over the digital tape systems he had used previously.
+Squire recorded his parts using his signature Rickenbacker bass, a Tobias four-string, a custom Mouradian bass, and Rabin's Casio digital guitar routed through a synthesiser.

+The studio's initial 5.5 GB hard drive storage layout quickly proved insufficient.
+To capture White's drums in real time, the team utilised an estimated 27 microphones, choosing to dedicate independent tracks to the kit in the final mix rather than sub-mixing them down.
+This design caused individual song project folders to swell to roughly 350 MB each; in its unedited, raw state, the total album data footprint exceeded 34 GB, requiring an immense financial investment in storage hardware.
+Production was temporarily halted in January 1994 following the Northridge earthquake to shield the delicate computer hardware from structural damage and aftershocks.
+The completed album was mastered by Stephen Marcussen at Precision Mastering in Los Angeles.